MikeT2424/scrap/README.md

 # scrap
 #Edited on the Github site.
+Also changed locally in Git2 folder.
 #Line number 3.